airplanemodes/terminal-basics/readme.md

 # Terminal Basics

 When I started to program, I discovered that the command line interface must become my new friend.
 The problem was that I didn't know any commands to speak with him.
-After doing a little research on the web I realized that there a huge number of articles and explanations, which most of them are good and very informative, but it can be difficult for a novice to filter all and to connect with that information.
+After doing a little research on the web I realized that there a huge number of articles and explanations, which most of them are good and very informative, but it can be difficult for a novice to filter all and to connect.

 It was the reason to create this guide.
 Here I try to collect the most used commands and compose them together in the most concentrated, but at the same time, very clear and understandable for a beginner form.